Invenso/smart-flows/Flows/Flow steps - structure.md

 primaryParameters is no longer used.

+Output schema is used to render the output for a flow block.

 #### Input
 InputForm & inputSchema are used to fill the parameters property of a flow block.